hongkongzh

 The aim, scope and opportunities of a circular economy

 Everybody is talking about the Circular Economy but few really understand what it is and why it’s needed, let alone how to invest in it.
-In this series of podcasts, Natalie Falkman, Senior Portfolio Manager of Robeco’s ‘Circular Economy’ strategy, explains why we need to change the way we produce and consume goods, why circular solutions are a must-have for sustainable economic growth.
+In this series of podcasts, Natalie Falkman, Portfolio Manager of Robeco’s ‘Circular Economy’ strategy, explains why we need to change the way we produce and consume goods, why circular solutions are a must-have for sustainable economic growth.

 Falkman also describes to listeners the main principles and business activities that make the circular economy theme such an attractive investment opportunity – it’s more than “just recycling”.
 Finally, she explains her toolkit for discovering winning companies across sectors and value chains.